DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 pixel, but if we do it separately it only requires $2k$ operations for separable kernels.

-However, it creates a data depencny between the horizontally and vertically blurred images, eg the horizontal filtering must be complete before the vertical filtering can continue (or vice versa).
+However, it creates a data dependency between the horizontally and vertically blurred images, eg the horizontal filtering must be complete before the vertical filtering can continue (or vice versa).